Gluten-Free Chocolate Almond Biscotti with Oat Flour

 Instructions

-6. Using your hands, form the dough into two logs about 10 - 12 inches long, 3 inches wide, and 1 1/2 inches high, and place them on the baking sheet lined with parchment paper.
+• Using your hands, form the dough into two logs about 10 – 12 inches long, 3 inches wide, and 1 1/2 inches high, and place them on the baking sheet.

-7. Bake for 20 minutes until the logs are golden brown.
+• Bake for 20 minutes until the logs are golden brown and then remove from the oven.

-9. Once the biscotti has fully cooled, slice into approximately 3/4 inch wide slices.
+• Once the biscotti has cooled, slice into approximately 3/4 inch wide slices.

-11. In a double boiler or small saucepan, melt the chocolate chips over low heat.
-If you use a saucepan, stir constantly to prevent burning.
+• In a small saucepan, melt the chocolate chips over low heat, stirring constantly.

 Notes